kanishka-linux/rpi-utilities/README.md

 * After changing above files one needs to restart the application or simply reboot the RPi.
 * Before changing config files manually, if possible backup the original.
 Wrong values can leave the application un-workable on the RPi.
 * If you've mouse/keyboard attached to the RPi, then one can change settings from the GUI itself without directly fiddling with config files.
+* For tearfree experince with latest mpv (v0.35+) use only openbox (not mutter),  disable xcompmgr and install compton.

 #### Is it possible to install kawaii-player on RPi 3 models?